-The Professor should provide the students with a list of the "major" deliverables and their due dates for the project.
-This list should not include ALL deliverables required through the duration of the project but rather just the "major" ones.
-This is important as it should be a part of the schedule.
-It can be included in the course syllabus or be a part of a separate team project guidelines document.
+Solution: The Professor should provide the students with a list of the "major" deliverables and their due dates for the project.
+This list should not include ALL deliverables required through the project just the "major" ones.

+Consequences:

+16

 For student teams that have a lower level of maturity this pattern will set a schedule for the major deliverables of the project.
 The students should then be able to determine the work that needs to be done between these delivery dates as a "partial" schedule has already been set for them.
 Having the students submit major deliverables at specific points in time throughout the duration of the project enables the Professor to provide feedback to the students in regard to the quality of their deliverables prior to the final project completion date.
 An additional benefit to the students is that this then enables them to make revision to deliverables prior to the project completion date.
 This pattern differs from the MID-SEMESTER TEMPERATURE CHECK pattern in that it specifies deliverables and deliverable dates for the project.
 These "deliverables" may or may not include a mid-semester presentation.

+Examples:

 Predefining due dates for major deliverables in effect sets an outline of a schedule for a project.
-For projects assigned in lower level undergraduate years, i.e. freshmen and sophomore, this can "force" the students into a schedule.
-One of the authors of this paper has tried assigning team projects with and without mandated dates for major deliverables and always observed that students produce better quality projects when a schedule was mandated using this pattern.
+For projects assigned in lower level undergraduate years i.e. freshmen and sophomore this can "force" the students into a schedule.
+One of the authors has tried assigning team projects with and without mandated dates for major deliverables and always observed that students produce better quality projects when a schedule was mandated using this pattern.

-2.7 Name: Every Individual presents Context:
+Name: Every Individual Presents

+Context:

 This pattern is applied when the project is complete and the team must present their project before their peers in class.

+Problem:

 Sometimes students feel that the burden of the project is unevenly distributed and this will carry forward to the day of the presentation.
 The instructor must decide whether every student must present or those that feel confident enough to present.

+Forces:

-- Some students may feel inadequate and unable to present. - Some students can feel embarrassed or nervous presenting in front of a class. - If every student presents then there may not be enough time in one class for everyone to speak. - Late arrivals to class may delay some of the presentations. - An absence by a team member may cause a presentation to lack important elements.
+• Some students may feel inadequate and unable to present.

+• Some students can feel embarrassed or nervous presenting in front of a class. • If every student presents then there may not be enough time in one class for everyone to speak. • Late arrivals to class may delay some of the presentations.